 The Research Project utilised leading edge research from the Australian science community led by eminent researcher Dr Tony Press, Adjunct Professor with the Antarctic Climate and Ecosystems Cooperative Research Centre.
-Download a copy of the Terms of Reference (PDF) for the project.
+Download a copy of the Terms of Reference (PDF, 3 pages) for the project.

 Dr Press provided a final report, including recommendations, to the Tasmanian Government in December 2016.
 Download a copy of the Final Report:

 The Tasmanian Government has prepared a response to the Final Report.
 The response supports 13 of the recommendations, and supports in part the remaining five recommendations.

 The Research Project commissioned research to examine the impact of climate change on weather-related fire risk factors in the TWWHA.
 This research indicates that the TWWHA is likely to experience increasing bushfire risk in the future as a result of a changing climate, including major increase in soil dryness, which will have significant implications for future fire management in the TWWHA.